Have you been concerned about high blood pressure (hypertension)? Or are you worried about an older relative having a stroke or heart attacks?

 Even more important: poorly controlled hypertension is a major contributor to the most common causes of death and disability in older adults: strokes, heart attacks, and heart failure.

-So it’s certainly sensible for older adults – and for those helping aging parents – to think about blood pressure.
+So it’s certainly sensible for older adults – and for those helping aging parents – to think about lowering blood pressure.

 And once you start thinking about high blood pressure, you’ll probably start to wonder.